BladeZhenLei/GIMPS/README.md

 The GIMPS project uses volunteer computational powers with a free program to search for primes.
 Essentially anyone that has a PC with a decent CPU can start their prime searching.
 There are cash rewards offered to lucky person who finds a new prime, that include $3,000 (USD) GIMPS Research Discovery Award for each Mersenne prime discovered, and the Electronic Frontier Foundation is offering a $150,000 award to the first person or group to discover a 1,000,000 (one million) digit prime number!
 You can make history too!

 ### My Participation (last updated: 4/11/2023)
-Currently I have three PCs that currently assigned to the following tasks:
+Currently I have three PCs that are assigned to the following tasks:
 <br/>
 $M(69635581)$ - **Lucas–Lehmer Test** (Double Checking)
 <br/>